QinglinMei/RCSL/README.md

 We provide an example script to run RCSL in *demo_RCSL.R*.

-The nine functions of RCSL can also be run independently.
+The nine functions of RCSL can also be run independently in the following order.

 Function | Description
 -----------|----------